Managing Healthcare Costs

 Moreover, payroll expense for hospitals equals 80 percent of revenues and when a hospital is encountering financial difficulties; they can respond by decreasing staffing.
 They are immune to economic forces that cause most businesses to go out of business.

-Having discussed structural problems and more specific cost items in our healthcare system, I will give a brief history of Federal legislation during recent years and then list possible reform solutions.
+Having discussed structural problems and more specific cost items in our healthcare system, I will suggest some solutions to healthcare reform.

 My Opinion about the Solutions